A PDF version of the article can be found here.

 The cosmogonic myths are Númenórean, blending Elven-lore with human myth and imagination.
 A note should say that the Wise of Númenor recorded that the making of stars was not so, nor of Sun and Moon.
 For Sun and stars were all older than Arda (Morgoth’s Ring, p.
 374).

 Another argument for the alleged abandonment of the “Round World” conception by Tolkien is the reference to “the Change of the World” in Last Writings (The Peoples of Middle-earth, p.
 381).
 However, similar references occur twice in the texts of Myths Transformed (Morgoth’s Ring, pp. 397, 427).
-One can conclude that this phrasing does not necessary imply the flat Earth becoming round, but can merely imply the removal of Aman from the physical world, by whatever means, which surely remains a thing in the “Round World” conception.
+One can conclude that this phrasing does not necessary imply the previously flat Earth becoming round and can merely refer to the removal of Aman from the physical world, by whatever means, which surely remains a thing in the “Round World” conception.
 This problem is considered in the text named The Númenórean Catastrophe & End of “Physical” Aman (c.
 1959), published in The Nature of Middle-earth (pp. 343–5), which suggests that after the Downfall of Númenor Aman was removed from the physical world into another mode of existence, being preserved in the memory of the Valar and Elves, its former landmass becoming America.
 This notion, which probably first appeared here, was reaffirmed a few years later, as will be shown below.

-Much such evidence can be found in texts dating from 1958–60.
+Much evidence of the “Round World” cosmology can be found in texts dating from 1958–60 and contemporary with those of Myths Transformed.
 Tolkien’s final rewriting of the narrative texts of the Quenta Silmarillion mentions the stars in the Dome of Varda, i.e. the lesser firmament over Valinor, the idea of which was introduced in the texts of Myths Transformed (see Morgoth’s Ring, pp. 385–7).
-A note to the Athrabeth Finrod ah Andreth (Morgoth’s Ring, p.
-337, n.
-2) equates Arda with the Solar System and states that the Eldar presumably could have as much and as accurate information concerning its structure, origin and relation to the rest of the Universe as they could comprehend.
-The Tale of Adanel closely associated with the Athrabeth mentions the existence of the Sun and Moon during the lifetime of the first generation of Men (Morgoth’s Ring, p.
-346), whose Awaking at that point had been moved far into the past in comparison with the earlier legend (see Morgoth’s Ring, p.
+A note and glossary to the Athrabeth Finrod ah Andreth equate Arda with the Solar System and state that the Eldar presumably could have as much and as accurate information concerning its structure, origin and relation to the rest of the Universe as they could comprehend (Morgoth’s Ring, pp. 337–8, 349).
+The Tale of Adanel closely associated with the Athrabeth mentions the existence of the Sun and Moon during the lifetime of the first generation of Men (Morgoth’s Ring, pp. 346–7), whose Awaking at that point had been moved far into the past in comparison with the earlier legend (see Morgoth’s Ring, p.
 327, n.
 16).
-Quendi and Eldar mentions “the glooms and the clouds dimming the sun and the stars during the War of the Valar and Melkor” and the Dome of Varda (The War of the Jewels, pp. 373, 399).
-Cuivienyarna (The War of the Jewels, pp. 420–4) has several mentions of the times of day and a direct mention of the Sun at the time of the Awaking of the Quendi.
+Quendi and Eldar mentions “the glooms and the clouds dimming the sun and the stars during the War of the Valar and Melkor” and the Dome of Varda and cites the Valarin names of the Sun and Moon, which must have been recorded before the Exile (The War of the Jewels, pp. 373, 399, 401).
+The Cuivienyarna (The War of the Jewels, pp. 420–4) has several mentions of the times of day and a direct mention of the Sun at the time of the Awaking of the Quendi.
 Finally, the large collection of texts published in Part One: Time and Ageing of The Nature of Middle-earth, most of which date from those years, expressly acknowledges the existence of the Sun and Moon as a primeval part of Arda and relies on Sun-years in various chronologies of the early First Age and generational schemes of the Quendi, as well as mentions such a characteristic detail of the new cosmology as the Dome of Varda.

 In 1960–1, Tolkien drew a series of heraldic devices for important characters of his mythology, most of which were reproduced in Pictures by J.R.R.
 Tolkien (#47).
 Among them can be found the devices of Finwë and Elwë, which depict the Sun and Moon (this interpretation is unambiguously confirmed by the inscriptions “Winged Sun” and “Winged Moon” assigned to them in the original manuscript).
 Of particular interest is the presence of the Sun on the device of Finwë, which would be impossible within the framework of the old cosmology, as noted by Wayne G. Hammond and Christina Scull: